tinkerbox/message_quickly/README.md

     gem 'messenger_platform'

-Generate the callback files:

-    rails generate callbacks

-Mount the engine in your `routes.rb` (`\webhook` is used in the examples):

-    mount MessengerPlatform::Engine, at: "/webhook"

 Generate the page access token on the [developer portal](https://developers.facebook.com), which will allow you to start using the APIs:

 ![Generate Page Access Token](https://cloud.githubusercontent.com/assets/19878/14728362/682e3ba0-0866-11e6-9b68-fe9d2a220d56.png)